 Top Gov't Contracts Policies Of 2019: Midyear Report

-Law360 (July 22, 2019, 9:32 PM EDT) -- An increased focus on cybersecurity, major changes to important General Services Administration programs, new False Claims Act guidance and the always-important National Defense Authorization Act are just some of the important policy developments for government contractors so far this year.
+By Daniel Wilson (July 22, 2019, 9:32 PM EDT) -- An increased focus on cybersecurity, major changes to important General Services Administration programs, new False Claims Act guidance and the always-important National Defense Authorization Act are just some of the important policy developments for government contractors so far this year.

 Here are some of the key policy changes for government contractors that have come in the first half of 2019, alongside other changes set to come in the second half of the year.